Tonymnugget/IE4483-Sentiment-Analysis-Project/README.md

    > pip install -r requirements.txt

-   Recommended to create virtual environment via vscode or miniconda
+   Recommended to create virtual environment via vscode or miniconda then install dependencies there

 4. Running the tfidf_pipeline